Scattering resonances in unbounded transmission problems with sign-changing coefficient: Abstract

 \section{Abstract}

-It is well-known that optical cavities can exhibit localized phenomena responsible for numerical instabilities in approximating scattering problems.
-In classic optical cavities, those localized phenomena concentrate at the inner boundary of the cavity and are called whispering gallery modes.
-In this paper we consider cavities made of Negative-Index Metamaterials (NIM).
-Those manufactured materials can exhibit unusual optical properties, leading to the appearance of exotic waves at the interface of metamaterial-dielectric interface, such as surface plasmons.
-There is a great interest in controlling and guiding surface plasmons to design the next-generation of nano-antennas, sensors, and others.
-Surface plasmons have been usually characterized in the context of the specific quasi-static case.
-Using asymptotic analysis, we provide a systematic mathematical characterization of emerging surface plasmons for general metamaterial cavities for the full wave problem, and answer the following questions: can surface plasmons be always excited in scattering problems?
-Can they create numerical instabilities?
-Our asymptotic analysis reveals that the nature of surface plasmons changes depending on the metamaterial's properties, leading to different effects on scattering problems.
-Numerical results for several metamaterial cavities are provided.
+It is well-known that classical optical cavities can exhibit localized phenomena associated to scattering resonances, leading to numerical instabilities in approximating the solution.
+This result can be established via the ``quasimodes to resonances'' argument from the black-box scattering framework.
+Those localized phenomena concentrate at the inner boundary of the cavity and are called whispering gallery modes.
+In this paper we investigate scattering resonances for unbounded transmission problems with sign-changing coefficient (corresponding to optical cavities with negative optical properties, for example made of metamaterials).
+Due to the change of sign of optical properties, previous results cannot be applied directly, and interface phenomena at the metamaterial-dielectric interface (such as the so-called surface plasmons) emerge.
+We establish the existence of scattering resonances for arbitrary two-dimensional smooth metamaterial cavities.
+The proof relies on an asymptotic characterization of the resonances, and showing that problems with sign-changing coefficient naturally fit the black box scattering framework.
+Our asymptotic analysis reveals that, depending on the metamaterial's properties, scattering resonances situated closed to the real axis are associated to surface plasmons.
+Examples for several metamaterial cavities are provided.